blackbaud/uat-kit/content/walkthroughs/getting-started/index.md

 order: 10
 ---

-<p class="alert alert-warning"><strong><em>Warning:</em></strong> This website is for the early adopter program for the {{ stache.config.product_name_long }}.
-It is not intended for general use at this point, and the documentation is in a preliminary state and is subject to change.</p>
+{{ include 'includes/eapwarning/index.md' }}

 # Get Started with {{ stache.config.product_name_short }}
 This tutorial walks you through the process of creating a test project with the {{ stache.config.product_name_short }}.
-After you master the basics, you can use the {{ stache.config.product_name_short }} to start creating your a suite of automated tests to facilitate your User Acceptance Testing for ***Blackbaud CRM*** upgrades.
+After you master the basics, you can use the {{ stache.config.product_name_short }} to create a suite of automated tests to facilitate your User Acceptance Testing for ***Blackbaud CRM*** upgrades.

 <p class="alert alert-info">This tutorial assumes familiarity with ***Visual Studio***, Gherkin, SpecFlow, WebDriver, and XPath.</p>

 ## Prerequisites
-Before you create your first test project and install the NuGet packages for the {{ stache.config.product_name_short }}, you must have a hanful of prerequisites in place:
+Before you create a test project and install the NuGet packages for the {{ stache.config.product_name_short }}, you must have a handful of prerequisites in place:
 * Install ***Visual Studio 2013*** or later.
 You can install the free ***Visual Studio 2013 Community*** edition, or you can use a more advanced edition.
-See [Microsoft's installation instructions](https://www.visualstudio.com/en-us/products/free-developer-offers-vs.aspx) to install the free version.
+To install the free Community edition, see [Microsoft's installation instructions](https://www.visualstudio.com/en-us/products/free-developer-offers-vs.aspx).
 * Make sure the ***Visual Studio*** NuGet extension is in place.
-Starting with ***Visual Studio 2012***, NuGet is included in every edition (except Team Foundation Server) by default, and updates to NuGet can be found through the Extension Manager.
-For more information about NuGet, see [https://www.nuget.org/](https://www.nuget.org/).
+Starting with ***Visual Studio 2012***, NuGet is included by default in every edition except Team Foundation Server, and you can find updates to NuGet through the Extension Manager.
+For more information about NuGet, see [www.nuget.org](https://www.nuget.org/).
 * Install the IDE integration for the ***Visual Studio*** SpecFlow extension.
-For more information about SpecFlow, see [SpecFlow](http://www.specflow.org/).
+For information about SpecFlow, see [SpecFlow](http://www.specflow.org/).
 * Install the Chromedriver standalone server that implements WebDriver's wire protocol for Chromium.
-For more information about ChromeDriver, see [https://sites.google.com/a/chromium.org/chromedriver/downloads](https://sites.google.com/a/chromium.org/chromedriver/downloads).
+For information about ChromeDriver, see [sites.google.com/a/chromium.org/chromedriver/downloads](https://sites.google.com/a/chromium.org/chromedriver/downloads).

+## Objectives
+This tutorial guides you through the steps to create a simple test that confirms that the constituent search screen returns a specific result.
+In this walkthrough, you will:
+* Create a test project in ***Visual Studio*** and install NuGet packages for the {{ stache.config.product_name_short }}.
+* Update the test project's App.config to include URL and login information for your test environment.
+* Create a behavior-driven development test with Gherkin in a SpecFlow feature file, and create a step file to  specify actions for the test.
+* Build the test project and run the test.

 ## Create a Test Project
 <ol>
 <li>
-<p>In ***Visual Studio***, select <strong>File</strong>, <strong>New</strong>, <strong>Project</strong>, and then select the <strong>Test</strong> category and the <strong>Unit Test Project</strong> template.
+<p>In ***Visual Studio***, select <strong>File</strong>, <strong>New</strong>, <strong>Project</strong>, and then select the <strong>Test</strong> category under <strong>Visual C#</strong> and the <strong>Unit Test Project</strong> template.
 Edit the project name, location, and solution name as necessary.</p>
 <p>![New Project wizard](/assets/img/FirstProject/NewBSProject.PNG)</p>
-<p class="alert alert-info">The {{ stache.config.product_name_short }} takes advantage of the <strong>Unit Test Project</strong> template to create a test project, but it is a system test, not a unit test.</p>
+<p class="alert alert-info">The {{ stache.config.product_name_short }} takes advantage of the <strong>Unit Test Project</strong> template to create a test project for system tests.
+It does not create unit tests.</p>
 </li>

 <li>